 Goldsmiths, University of London

-This year's conference and summer school will be focusing on the new ways of doing investigative journalism and looking for ways for the investigative journalism to survive financially.
+This year's conference and summer school focused on the new ways of doing investigative journalism and looking for ways for the investigative journalism to survive financially.

 - New financial models for investigative journalism